-Deutsche Bank asset management listing seen in H1 2018 at earliest: sources
+Deutsche Bank asset management listing seen in first half 2018 at earliest: sources

 "The IPO story is not ready yet," one of the people said, adding that in his view the unit needed to invest in its ETF business to keep up with competitors.

+A spokesperson for Deutsche (DBKGn.DE) said: "We are currently focused on creating a Deutsche AM business that is distinct from Deutsche Bank, in preparation for the planned partial IPO.
+We expect to complete that process later this year.
+We have not yet started to present our equity story to investors."

-Deutsche (DBKGn.DE), which will report second-quarter earnings on Thursday, declined to comment.
+Deutsche Bank reports second-quarter earnings on Thursday.

 Chief Executive John Cryan conceded in May it would take time to realize the benefits of the lender's latest efforts to "plant and sow" - or breathe new life into the Deutsche brand.